 Mother’s Day Dinner: Unconditional Love on Display

-Join us as we honor mothers of Massachusetts for our MCFL’s 44th celebration of mothers, returning to its western Massachusetts roots this year on Thursday, October 15, from 6-9:00 pm at Holyoke’s legendary mountaintop Log Cabin.
+Join us as we honor mothers of Massachusetts for our MCFL’s 44th celebration of mothers this year on Thursday, October 15, from 6-9:00 pm.
+Due to the pandemic, we will be having "dinner" online via a life-affirming virtual platform!

 Tickets are $50 per person.